 A basic demonstration of why final is used in order to give arrays their fixed size upon initialization.

-public class ExampleDataStructure : ICollection {
+public sealed class ExampleDataStructure : ICollection {

 public int Count